Mariska Hargitay: Family

 On August 28, 2004, in Santa Barbara, California, Hargitay married Peter Hermann, an actor she met on the set of Law & Order: SVU.
 Hermann plays the recurring role of defense attorney Trevor Langan on Law & Order: SVU.

-On June 28, 2006, Hargitay gave birth to their son by an emergency caesarean section.
-In April 2011, she and her husband adopted a baby girl.
-In October 2011, she and her husband adopted a son.
+On June 28, 2006, Hargitay gave birth to a son by an emergency caesarean section.
+In April 2011, Hargitay and her husband adopted a baby girl.
+In October 2011, they adopted a son.

-Hargitay speaks five languages: English, French, Hungarian, Spanish, and Italian.
-She is the godmother to Sophia, one of co-star Christopher Meloni's children.
-Actress Hilary Swank is her daughter's godmother.
-In a 2010 interview with Good Housekeeping, Hargitay stated that she considers herself a Christian.
-In 2025, Hargitay publicly disclosed that her biological father was not Mickey Hargitay, but rather Nelson Sardelli, who had been involved with her mother Jayne Mansfield in 1963.
-Mansfield's publicist Raymond Strait had also claimed that Sardelli was her biological father in his 1992 Mansfield biography Here They Are, Jayne Mansfield.
-Hargitay revealed she learned the identity of her biological father in her 20s and met Sardelli for the first time at the age of 30.
+In September 2006, Mickey Hargitay died from multiple myeloma in Los Angeles, California, at age 80.
+In 2025, Hargitay publicly disclosed that her biological father was not Mickey Hargitay, but Nelson Sardelli.
+Hargitay met Sardelli for the first time at the age of 30.